NimbleGen/bioinformatics/documentation/BUILD.md

-Pleae note that this document is out of date and does not depict the current build process for eclipse.
+Pleae note that this document is out of date and does not depict the current build process for the HSQUtils software on eclipse.

 Building the Heatseq Tool in Eclipse
 -------------------------